United Way of Spokane is commitment to reducing Domestic Violence and Child Abuse

-Because our rate of domestic violence and child abuse and neglect are greater than the statewide averages, our goal is to decrease the number of victims of abuse and neglect in Spokane County.
+Given the higher prevalence of domestic violence and child abuse and neglect in Spokane County compared to the statewide averages, our primary objective is to reduce the number of victims affected by abuse and neglect.

-Our efforts bring early intervention and support for vulnerable families to prevent and mitigate the impact of Adverse Childhood Experiences (ACEs), to provide access to mental health and substance abuse services when it is part of an intentional and coordinated strategy to keep children nurtured and safe, and to ensure safe environments and support for families fleeing domestic violence situations.
-Our approach reaches families dealing with multi-trauma scenarios, brings together local partners for focused efforts, brings best practices into our community and national funding, and creates collaborative relationships to create change.
+efforts focus on early intervention and support for vulnerable families to prevent and mitigate the impact of Adverse Childhood Experiences (ACEs).
+We provide access to essential mental health and substance abuse services as part of a deliberate and coordinated strategy to ensure the safety and well-being of children.
+Additionally, we strive to create secure environments and offer support to families who are escaping domestic violence situations.
+Our approach is all-encompassing, reaching out to families facing multiple forms of trauma.
+We collaborate with local partners, implement best practices from our community and national sources, and foster collaborative relationships to drive the necessary changes.

 United Way of Spokane County is committed to addressing the critical issues of domestic violence and child abuse in our community.
 Our aim is to reduce the prevalence of these adversities, ensuring a safer and more nurturing environment for families in Spokane County.
 Through early intervention, support, and strong partnerships, we are working to break the cycle of ACEs and create a brighter future for our community.